![]() |

 CAMP INSTRUCTIONAL ACTIVITIES OFFERED:

 Academics, Waterfront/Aquatics, Adventure, Travel, Wilderness/Nature, and more.
-Scuba Diving, White-water Rafting, Rock-climbing, Hiking, Backpacking, Camping, Zip-lining, Surfing, Paddle Boarding, Kayaking, Farming, Teaching English, Cooking Classes, Yoga Classes, Music Classes, Art Classes, Cultural Immersion, Community Service
+PADI Scuba Diving, White-water Rafting, Rock-climbing, Hiking, Backpacking, Safari, Camping, Zip-lining, Surfing, Snorkeling, Marine Biology Paddle Boarding, Kayaking, Organic Farming, Teaching English, Cooking Classes, Yoga Classes, Animal Conservation, Music Classes, Art Classes, Black History Education, Cultural Immersion, Community Service

 CAMP LOCATION: Our year-round office is located in the heart of Chicago, in the Lincoln Park neighborhood.
 Our trips are run in a multitude of domestic and international locations.
-Our staff training is held every year in Michigan, several weeks before trips are scheduled to depart.
+Our staff training is held every year in the Midwest, several weeks before trips are scheduled to depart.

 ▌Read More about The Road Less Traveled